sreejapeddireddy76/Bharat-Intern-Task-1-/README.md

 1.Understand the Dataset & cleanup (if required).
 2.Build a strong classification model to predict whether the passenger survives or not.
 3.Also fine-tune the hyperparameters & compare the evaluation metrics of various classification algorithms.

 Link:
+This dataset has been referred from Kaggle: https://www.kaggle.com/c/titanic/data.

+Data description
+Below are the description of the features in the data:

+1.Survival: 0 = Did not survive, 1 = Survived

+2.Pclass: Ticket class where 1 = First class, 2 = Second class, 3 = Third class.
+This can also be seen as a proxy for socio-economic status.

+3.Sex: Male or female

+4.Age: Age in years, fractional if less than 1

+5.SibSp: Number of siblings or spouses aboard the titanic

+6.Parch: Number of parents or children aboard the titanic

+7.Ticket: Passenger ticket number

+8.Fare: Passenger fare

+9.Cabin: Cabin number